Chimera is a Linux distribution with the following goals:

 standard C++ library.

-There are no GNU components in the base system, except currently GNU
+and related.
+There are few GNU components in

-musl libc is used as the standard C library.
+musl libc is used as the standard C library in place of

 Chimera has a completely new source packaging system that is not written in shell as is conventional, but rather in the Python scripting language.
 This reduces the build system overhead to a minimum, as well as making it introspectable and so on.